GoogleCloudPlatform/ai-platform-samples/quickstart/README.md

 ## Prerequisites

 * Follow the instructions in the [setup](../setup) directory in order to setup your environment
-* Create a Python virtual environment with Python 3 and run `pip install -r requirements.txt`
+* Create a Python 3 virtual environment and run `pip install -r requirements.txt`

 [](./)